-You should not wait to advertise your litter until the puppies are born.
-This can be rather late, as it is difficult to find clients for your pups.
-If the puppies don’t leave to their new families when the time is right, they will grow older and it will be harder to find forever homes for them.
+It would help if you did not wait to advertise your litter until the puppies are born.
+It can be rather late, as it is difficult to find clients for your pups.
+If the puppies don’t leave to their new families when the time is right, they will grow older, and it will be harder to find homes forever for them.
 Most people are looking for small puppies when they want a new companion.

-So, as soon as you found the dog stud or studs and everything is set with the owners of the studs, you should start advertising your future litter.
+So, as soon as you found the dog stud or studs and everything is set with the studs’ owners, you should start advertising your future litter.
 Besides publishing ads in the appropriate places, also consider coming up with a website.
-Providing important information about future parents, like pedigree, AKC registration, and health certificates, and photos of the dogs, are all essential for capturing the attention of potential clients.
+Providing important information about future parents, like pedigree, AKC registration, and health certificates, and photos of the dogs, are all essential for capturing potential clients’ attention.

-Also, uploading photos of the puppies, once they are born, can also be made on the website.
-These days, many people look for puppies online, so a website can be extremely helpful for your business.
-Making a pre-order form available on your website is also recommended, so people can book a puppy in a timely manner.
+Uploading photos of the puppies, once they are born, can also be made on the website.
+These days, many people look for puppies online so that a website can be extremely helpful for your business.
+Making a pre-order form available on your website is also recommended so that people can book a puppy promptly.

 Long-time breeders have waiting lists for their puppies because many people prefer waiting for a puppy once they know that the quality is outstanding.
-Also, this is how responsible breeders proceed, breeding their dogs with regard to their health and well-being, not during every heat season.
+Also, this is how responsible breeders proceed, breeding their dogs concerning their health and well-being, not during every heating season.

 Test the progesterone of your female before breeding it

-The heat cycle of a female dog last for approximately two weeks.
+The heat cycle of a female dog lasts for approximately two weeks.
 But this doesn’t mean that you can breed the dog anytime during these weeks.
-If you want to ensure the success of the breeding process, you should test the levels of progesterone of your female.
+If you want to ensure the success of the breeding process, you should test your female progesterone levels.
 The results of such tests will let you know when it’s best to breed your female.

 Feed high-quality food to your pregnant female

-The diet of a pregnant female is very important, as it determines the health of the female and developing puppies.
+A pregnant female’s diet is very important, as it determines the health of the female and developing puppies.
 The pregnancy itself will drain the female of energy, so you need to make sure that it gets all the nutrients it needs.

 Besides high-quality food, you should also make sure it gets daily exercising.
-Keeping the female in great shape, even if it means to take it out for a slow-paced walk, will help it during whelping.
+Keeping the female in great shape, even if it means taking it out for a slow-paced walk, will help it during whelping.

 Prepare a special place for the female and the pups

-You could use newspapers underneath the towels, to make sure that the box is not getting damaged by the placenta of the pups.
+You could use newspapers underneath the towels to make sure that the box is not getting damaged by the pups’ placenta.
 Also, make sure the box is large enough to accommodate the female and pups alike.
 So, pick one adequate to the size of your dogs.
 And do have in handy a set of replacement towels or blankets.

 Have your female checked by the vet before whelping

 Besides keeping an eye on the pregnancy, having your female checked by a vet will allow you to know how many pups to expect.
-With the help of the veterinarian, you can approximate due date.
-According to the due date, you can have an ultrasound check or X-ray to see how many puppies will your female deliver.
-Of course, the number can be an approximation, as it is possible for one or two puppies to hide behind others on the X-rays.
+With the help of the veterinarian, you can approximate the due date.
+According to the due date, you can have an ultrasound check or X-ray to see how many puppies your female will deliver.
+Of course, the number can be approximated, as one or two puppies can hide behind others on the X-rays.

 Getting ready for the whelping moment

 While most females know what they have to do during whelping, you should be there to assist them.
-In some cases, like when the female has difficulties whelping, you may even need the presence of the vet.
-So, have the phone number of the vet in handy, just in case things don’t go according to plan.
+In some cases, like when the female has difficulties whelping, you may even need the vet’s presence.
+So, have the vet’s phone number in handy, just in case things don’t go according to plan.

 You will also need a few supplies ready for the moment.
 A stethoscope, thermometers, and latex gloves are a must.
 Make sure to have a hemostat, disinfectant, and bulb syringe in handy as well.
 The veterinarian will instruct you on how to use each of them.

-You should have a chart ready as well, where you will write down the details regarding each puppy.
+It would help if you had a chart ready as well, where you will write down the details regarding each puppy.
 Weigh each puppy and write down the value in this chart, together with color and sex.
-You can use this chart to further monitor the evolution of each puppy.
+You can use this chart to monitor the evolution of each puppy further.
 Making sure they gain weight and develop properly is very important.
-Any abnormal value can indicate a problem, which needs to be addressed quickly in the case of young puppies.
+Any abnormal value can indicate a problem, which needs to be addressed quickly in young puppies.

 Have a special budget set on the side

 You will need to have some money put on the side for emergencies if they occur.
-Besides this, you will need to vaccinate your puppies and take them to vet exams as well, which will also require some funds.
-So, make sure you have this aspect covered, to avoid any surprises.
+Besides this, you will need to vaccinate your puppies and take them to vet exams, which will also require some funds.
+So, make sure you have this aspect covered to avoid any surprises.

-So, it is not an easy task to bring puppies into the world and, implicit, breed dogs.
+So, it is not easy to bring puppies into the world and, implicit, breed dogs.
 This activity requires time, effort, dedication, and proper resources.
-But, if you are determined to make things work and you love your dogs, it is not mission impossible.
-Proper research and patience will also help you out, just make sure to do things in a responsible manner.
+But, if you are determined to make things work and love your dogs, it is not mission impossible.
+Proper research and patience will also help you out; make sure to do things responsibly.